JasonBoy/koa-web-kit/README.md

 ```
 BTW you can do Everything you can within cli to set your env.

-#### Default `config.default/dev(prod).js` in source code
+#### Default `config.default.[dev|prod].js` in `config` dir

-The project comes with default config files just like `config.json`, which will be used if neither above are provided.
+The project comes with default config files just like `app-config.js.sample`, which will be used if `app-config.js` above is not provided.

-> Priority: *Environment Variables* > *app-config.js* > *default config.default./dev(prod).js*
+> Priority: *Environment Variables* > *app-config.js* > *config.default.[dev|prod].js*

 ### Logs
 The builtin `services/logger.js` provides some default log functionality for your app, it uses [winston](https://github.com/winstonjs/winston) for async log.
 You can add more `transport`s for different level logging.

 ### Production Deployment

-Deploy your app to production is extremely simple with only one npm script command, you can provide different options in different deployment phases(e.g: install, build, start server),
+Deploy your app to production is extremely simple with only one npm script command, you can provide couple of options for different deployment phases(e.g: install, build, start server),
 [pm2](https://github.com/Unitech/pm2) inside is used as node process manager.
-> Global installation of PM2 is not required now, we will use the locally installed pm2.
+> Global installation of PM2 is not required now, we will use the locally installed pm2, but if you want to use `pm2` cmd everywhere, you may still want to install it globally

 #### Usage

-`npm run deploy -- skipInstall skipBuild skipServer`
+`npm run deploy -- [skipInstall] [skipBuild] [skipServer]`
 The last three options are boolean values in `0`(or empty, false) and `1`(true).

 #### Examples:

-- `npm run deploy`: no options provided, defaults do the tasks.
+- `npm run deploy`: no options provided, defaults to do all the tasks.
-- `npm run deploy -- 1`: same as `npm run deploy:noinstall`, this will skip the `npm install --no-shrinkwrap`, and just go to build and start server.
+- `npm run deploy -- 1`: same as `npm run deploy:noinstall` as an alias, this will skip the `npm install --no-shrinkwrap`, and just go to build and start server.
 - `npm run deploy -- 1 0 1`: which will only build your assets
 - `npm run deploy -- 1 1 0`: which will just start node server, useful when all assets were built on a different machine.

-> You may need to create/update the script to meet your own needs.
+> You may need to create/update the `deploy.sh` to meet your own needs.

-### License
+### LICENSE

 MIT @ 2016-2018 [jason](http://blog.lovemily.me)